Xerith89/easy-react-paginate/README.md

 The project uses bootstrap CSS and the fortawesome react module as dependencies.
 Make sure there is a link to bootstrap somewhere, preferable index.html and that you run npm install.

 From then you just need to import the component wrap and embed your display component as children.

+The project is now available on npm so simply do npm install easy-react-paginate --save and import the paginate component into your project

 ### Reference